sukykaur/AzureGDPR/DWoverview.md

 -	[Antimalware extension](https://docs.microsoft.com/en-us/azure/security/azure-security-antimalware)
 -	[OMS extension](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-extensions-oms)
 -	[Azure Diagnostics extension](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-extensions-diagnostics-template)
--	[Azure Disk Encryption](https://docs.microsoft.com/en-us/azure/security/azure-security-disk-encryption) using Azure Key Vault (respects Azure Government, PCI DSS, HIPAA and other requirements)
+-	[Azure Disk Encryption](https://docs.microsoft.com/en-us/azure/security/azure-security-disk-encryption) using Azure Key Vault
 -	An [auto-shutdown policy](https://azure.microsoft.com/blog/announcing-auto-shutdown-for-vms-using-azure-resource-manager/) to reduce consumption of virtual machine resources when not in use
 -	[Windows Defender Credential Guard](https://docs.microsoft.com/en-us/windows/access-protection/credential-guard/credential-guard) enabled so that credentials and other secrets run in a protected environment that is isolated from the running operating system

+#### Secrets Management
 The solution uses [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) for the management of keys and secrets.
 Azure Key Vault helps safeguard cryptographic keys and secrets used by cloud applications and services.
 The following Azure Key Vault capabilities help customers protect personal data and access to such data:
 - Advanced access policies are configured on a need basis.
 - Key Vault access policies are defined with minimum required permissions to keys and secrets.